kratipaw/car_website_backend/boogle-maps/README.md

 # Boogle Maps

-This is a Mock that simulates a Maps WebService where, given a latitude longitude, will return a random address.
+This is a Mock Rest API service that simulates a Maps WebService where, given a latitude longitude, will return a random address.

+## Details

+Classes and package

+- __Address.java__: Declares a class that consists of address, city, state, zip.

+- __MapsController__: Its a controller class for Boogle maps rest api.

+- __MockAddressRepository.java__: Implements a mock repository for generating a random address.
+It basically gets a random address from the pre-defined list.

+- __BoogleMapsApplication.java__: It is the main spring boot class that runs the appplication.

-## Instructions
+## How to run?

 Via shell it can be started using